 This course is designed to provide students a multidisciplinary understanding of movement neuroscience.
-Topics covered include: (1) the nervous system structures involved in the planning, control and learning of movement, (2) the neuro-cognitive principles of movement, and (3) neuro-pathology (e.g., Alzheimer's disease, ataxia, concussion, Down syndrome, Parkinson's disease, stroke) and their relationship to motor impairment.
+Topics covered include: (1) the nervous system structures involved in the planning, control and learning of movement, (2) the neuro-cognitive principles of movement, and (3) neuropathology (e.g., Alzheimer's disease, ataxia, concussion, Down syndrome, Parkinson's disease, stroke) and motor impairment.